 Global Chief Economist, Citigroup

 A veteran of academia and policy making, Catherine Mann took the mantle as Citigroup’s global chief economist in February 2018.
-An MIT economics PhD, Mann was the Rosenberg professor of global economics at Brandeis University, served on the Federal Reserve Board, the Council of Economic Advisors and the World Bank, and came to Citi after a four-year tenure as chief economist at the Organization for Economic Cooperation and Development (OECD).
+An MIT economics PhD, Mann was the Rosenberg professor of global economics at Brandeis University, served at the Federal Reserve Board, the Council of Economic Advisors and the World Bank, and came to Citi after a four-year tenure as chief economist at the Organization for Economic Cooperation and Development (OECD).
 An expert on productivity and wage diffusion gaps and the potential trade-offs between financial regulation, crises, inequality and growth, Mann brings an accessible quality to her analyses.
 “The real issue facing not just the stock market but the real economy is this protracted period of policy uncertainty.
 That is weighing on investors’ decisions about [what to do with their] supply chain and purchases,” she told Bloomberg TV in a May 14 interview about trade wars, adding, “Firms that are relatively more domestically-oriented in their revenue stream are outperforming the firms that are relatively outwardly-oriented.
 That makes sense because the global economy is the one that’s under the stress, whereas the domestic economy—job growth, wages—is doing great.”

 Group Chief Economist, Société Générale SA